craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 #### Pressigen
 An alchemical fabric that acts similar to elastic.
 In addition to its stretching capabilities, it also conforms to an edge on its own; when used to create clothes or when acting as a sealant, the Pressigen squeezes to become water-tight against the object(s).

-#### Unliftables
-The ability to permanently suspend an object from the effects of physics is a powerful one.

-#### Woven Steel
-#### Woven Glass

 ## Powders
 #### Alchemical / Magical Chalk
 #### Alchemical Thermite

 # Common Enchanter's Products
 ## Runes
 Runes can be written in Magical Chalk or Magical Bituitem to invoke specific effects during ritual, but must become a part of the item they are affecting if the enchanter intends their effect to be permanent.
+Any "enchanted" item is created by applying runes to some portion of the item.

 ### Invoke Wonder
 ### Enhance
 ### Curse